 You can also purchase a pdf of the book on the publishers website.

-3) Mindful Making; Mindfulness in Students Affairs; and Faculty development program
+3) Mindful Making; Mindfulness Initiatives in Students Affairs; and Faculty development program

-Esmilda Abreu and I have launched a very exiting new pilot Mindfulness For The Creative Economy.
-Starting with an immersion training program call Mindful Making, with a grant from the Made In NYC program we delivered mindfulness and business planning to artisan entrepreneurs in NYC.
+Esmilda Abreu, Sam Harvey and I have launched a very exiting new pilot Mindfulness For The Creative Economy.
+Starting with an immersion training program call Mindful Making, with a grant from the Made In NYC program we delivered mindfulness and business planning to artisan entrepreneurs in NYC this past year.

 In early 2018 we launched the Mindfulness Initiatives in Student Affairs training program (MISA).
 I am currently exploring a faculty development module with the Teaching and Learning Center, and a train the trainer program.